 Hitachi ID Identity Express: Privileged Access Edition is a set of pre-defined policies and business rules built around Hitachi ID Privileged Access Manager, designed to simplify control over access to privileged accounts and security groups across a variety of systems.

-The Privileged Access Manager reference implementation uses policy tables to answer a series of access control questions:
+The Identity Express: Privileged Access Edition uses policy tables to answer a series of access control questions:

 - Should a user be able to see a managed account on a managed system in search results?

 - Should a request for check-out be flagged as high risk or unusual?

 - If a user requests access to a managed account, should this request be automatically approved or should it depend on approval by others?
 If approval is required, by whom?